(College of Letters & Science)

 The department offers a core language program in Chinese, and courses in literature and culture.
 The core language program has two tracks: one for students who have no Chinese-language background whatsoever and one for students with prior background.

 The Program.
 Practical language skills are taught using contemporary methods and materials, so that upon entering the upper division a student will have attained substantial fluency in the spoken language (listening and speaking) and the written language (reading and writing).
-Upper-division courses balance the need to further develop language skills with the need to understand and appreciate the richness and diversity of Chinese culture.
-All students are encouraged to combine their study of language and literature with courses in related fields, and to study abroad through the Education Abroad Program, the UC Davis Study Abroad Program or through internships in China or Taiwan.
+Upper division courses balance the need to further develop language skills with the need to understand and appreciate the richness and diversity of Chinese culture.
+All students are encouraged to combine their study of language and literature with courses in related fields, and to study abroad through the Global Learning Hub or through internships in China or Taiwan.

 Career Opportunities.
 UC Davis graduates have learned that a major in Chinese is a meaningful, earned distinction that facilitates entrance to graduate programs and professional schools.
 In addition, job opportunities abound in virtually all career paths, especially for graduates who have completed study abroad.

 Honors Program.
 To be eligible to receive high or highest honors in the Chinese major, students must complete a senior thesis project.
 A student interested in pursuing a senior thesis project must enroll in CHN 194H and complete a scholarly paper or similar research project under the direction of a senate faculty member.
 The thesis project will have a minimum duration of two quarters and carry a minimum of 6 units of credit.
+Up to 4 CHN 194H units earned can be counted toward the major requirements.
 To qualify to undertake the senior thesis project, a student must have completed at least 135 units with a minimum GPA of 3.500 in courses counted toward the major.
 Interested students should consult with faculty in their field of interest by the quarter before they hope to commence work on the project (in most cases this will be the Spring Quarter of their junior year).
 Students who complete the senior thesis project and have an overall GPA that qualifies them for honors may be recommended by the faculty for honors, high honors, or highest honors at graduation.

 Education Abroad Program.
 The university maintains study abroad programs in China, Hong Kong, and Taiwan.
 They offer excellent opportunities for students to polish their language skills and experience Asian cultures firsthand.
 Students are encouraged to participate.
 Appropriate courses taken abroad can be applied toward the major or the minor.
-For details, see the department's undergraduate advisor, the Education Abroad Program Office or the UC Davis Study Abroad Office.
+For details, see the department's undergraduate advisor or the Global Learning Hub.

 Related Courses.
 See East Asian Studies (EAS) course list.